ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

                      --ds TEST_DATASET_FILENAME
                      --predictionout PREDICTION_DATA_FILENAME

-fx_predict.py makes prediction of the values of a one-variable function modeled with a pretrained multilayer perceptron
+fx_predict.py makes prediction of the values of a one-variable real-valued function modeled with a pretrained multilayer perceptron

 optional arguments:
   -h, --help                              show this help message and exit